 Join this club to gain knowledge of different cuts of meat, livestock breeds, feeds, hays, equipment and other subjects related to the livestock industry.
 4-H’ers involved in this club are tested on their knowledge and ability to identify various objects used within the livestock industry at local, area and state contests.

 The Hip Equine 4-H Club: Ages 5-8 and 9-18

 This club blends knowledge and skills acquired in hippology, horse judging, quiz bowl, demonstrations and public speaking.
 Some of the members participate in local, district and state horse shows.
 Owning, leasing or access to a horse is not necessary in order to participate.

 This club focuses on the art of beekeeping.
 Youth will learn about the significance of honey bees and how they support agriculture in our community.

-You do not have to join a 4-H club to participate in the junior summer camp.
+However, you do not have to join a 4-H club to participate in the junior summer camp.
 Chesapeake registers campers for a camp week during the summer months at the Airfield 4-H Educational Center.
 Airfield offers canoeing, crafts, swimming and much more.
 Opportunities offered for campers, Counselors-in-Training (CITs) and Counselors.
-2019 camp week is August 5th – 9th.

 *If you have interest in other activities or clubs that you do not see here, or would like someone to come and speak to your youth, please contact Jocelyn Pearson.